PySimpleGUI/PySimpleGUI/docs/Pythonic GUIs.md

 To be a "GUI" in this discussion:
 * A library needs to provide access to all of the well-known GUI widgets
-* Allows the user to place them in any arrangement desired by the user (i.e. they are not dumbed down nor are they templates you choose from)
+* Allows the user to place Widgets in any arrangement desired by the user (i.e. they are not dumbed down nor are they templates you choose from)
-* The primary purpose is to
 * The primary use is User Interface to a Python application (as opposed to serving up web pages)

 ### Pythonic